senscience/nexus-delta/docs/src/main/paradox/docs/index.md

 Do you know know what a knowledge graph is?
 Or want to deepen your understanding?
 Follow our
 @ref:[introduction](getting-started/understanding-knowledge-graphs.md).

-Want to get started with Nexus right away?
-We provide a @ref:[tutorial](getting-started/try-nexus.md) that uses our
-@link:[sandbox](https://sandbox.bluebrainnexus.io/){ open=new } environment to let you try the functionalities.

 Ready to deploy your own instance of Nexus?
 Follow our @ref:[guide](running-nexus/index.md).

 ## Versions